-'''

-public class Person
+''' public class Person

-'''

-'''

 {

 [Primary

 Key,

 AutoIncr

 ement]

 public

 int Id {

 get; set;

 }

 [MaxLength(50)]

 public string Name { get; set; }

 '''

+'''

 public string Surname { get; set; }

+}

-Surname doesn't have any attribute, so it will be automatically converted into a varchar column.
-Instead, we set Id as a primary key with an auto increment value, while we specify that Name can have a maximum length of 50 characters.
+Surname doesn't have any attribute, so it will be automatically converted into

+a varchar column.
+Instead, we set Id as a primary key with an auto increment value, while we

+specify that Name can have a maximum length of 50 characters.

+All

+the

+with

+basic

+operations

+the

+database

+accomplished

+are

-All the basic operations with the database are accomplished using the SQLiteAsyncConnection class, which exposes asynchronous methods to create tables, query the data, delete items, etc. It requires as an input parameter the local storage path where the database will be saved.
+the SQLiteAsyncConnection class, which exposes asynchronous methods to create tables, query

+the data, delete items, etc. It requires as an input parameter the local storage path where the

+database will be saved.

 As with SQL CE and LINQ to SQL, we need to create the database before using it.
+This

-This is done by calling the CreateTableAsync<T>() method for every table we need to create, where T is the table's type.
-In the following sample, we create a table to store the Person entity:
+is done by calling the CreateTableAsync<T>() method for every table we need to create,

+where T is the table's type.
+In the following sample, we create a table to store

-'''
+the Person entity:

 private async Task CreateDatabase()

+SQLiteAsyncConnection

+conn

+new

+SQLite A sync Connection (Path.
+Combine (Application Data.
+Current.
+L. Combine (Application Data)) and the combine (Application Data) and the combine (Application Data).
+The combine (Application Data) are combined by the combine (Application Data) and the combine (Application Data).
+The combine (Application Data) are combined by the combined by t

+await

+conn.CreateTableAsync<Person>();

+}

+In a similar way to LINQ to SQL, queries are performed using the

+Table<T> object.
+The only

+difference is that all the LINQ methods are asynchronous.

+private async void OnReadDataClicked(object sender, RoutedEventArgs e)

+{

+SQLiteAsyncConnection

+conn

+new

 '''

-SQLiteAsyncConnectionconn=newSQLiteAsyncConnection(Path.Combine(ApplicationData.Current.Lawaitconn.CreateTableAsync<Person>();

-In a similar way to LINQ to SQL, queries are performed using the Table<T> object.
-The only difference is that all the LINQ methods are asynchronous.

-private async void OnReadDataClicked(object sender, RoutedEventArgs e)

-SQLiteAsyncConnection conn = ----------------------- ------ --- new

-SQLiteAsyncConnection(Path.Combine(ApplicationData.Current.L List<Person> person = await conn.Table<Person>().Where(x => x.Name == "Matteo").ToListAsync();
+'''

+SQLiteAsyncConnection(Path.Combine(ApplicationData.Current.L

+List<Person>

+person

+await

+conn.Table<Person>().Where(x

+x.Name

+"Matteo").ToListAsync();

+}

 In the previous sample, we retrieve all the Person objects whose name is Matteo.

+directly

+update,

+and

+delete operations

+are

+instead

+executed using

+the InsertAsync(), UpdateAsync(),

+the SQLiteAsyncConnection object,

+which

+offers

-Insert, update, and delete operations are instead directly executed using the SQLiteAsyncConnection object, which offers the InsertAsync(), UpdateAsync(), and DeleteAsync() methods.
-It is not required to specify the object's type; sqlite-net will automatically detect it and execute the operation on the proper table.
-In the following sample, you can see how a new record is added to a table:
+and DeleteAsync() methods.
+It is not required to specify the object's type; sqlite-net will

+automatically detect it and execute the operation on the proper table.
+In the following sample,

+you can see how a new record is added to a table:

 private async void OnAddDataClicked(object sender, RoutedEventArgs e)

-SQLiteAsyncConnectionconn=newSQLiteAsyncConnection(Path.Combine(ApplicationData.Current
+{

+SQLiteAsyncConnection

+conn

+new

+SQLiteAsyncConnection(Path.Combine(ApplicationData.Current

 Person person = new Person

+{

+N

+a

+m

-N a m e
+e

+=

+'''